Evertras/simple-homemanager/04-checkpoint-part-2.md

 ```

 Remember that a Nix file can only ever be a single expression.
 This means that
-you're not going to define functions in a file to call later.
-So where do they
+you're not going to define functions in a global scope to call later.
+So where
-come from?
+do they come from?
 We'll see as we go.
 The important things to know:

 - Functions always have exactly one argument
 - Functions can take an attribute set as an argument